Osisko Windfall Infill and Expansion Drilling Adds High-Grade

 |including

 Notes: True widths are estimated at 55 – 80% of the reported core length interval.
 See "Quality Control and Reporting Protocols" below.
-UDD = Underdog, LXM = Lynx Main, LX4 = Lynx 4, TLX = Triple Lynx, and LXSW = Lynx Southwest.
+UDD = Underdog, LXM = Lynx Main, TLX = Triple Lynx, and LXSW = Lynx Southwest.

 Expansion Drilling